 If you have large shade trees that overhang your roof, the chances are that some of their leaves and twigs are going to end up on your roof.
 Eventually, the debris will end up in your channels.
-One solution is to install gutter screens and covers to help keep debris from shade trees from ending up in this vital part of your home’s drainage system.
+According to householdprof.com, one solution is to install gutter screens, or gutter guards and covers to help keep debris from shade trees from ending up in this vital part of your home’s drainage system.

 Large shade trees help keep your home cooler in the summer months.
 So instead of getting rid of these large, mature trees, have your channels cleaned regularly to make sure that the tree’s droppings are not clogging up the roof’s drainage system.